 As we moved through the museum’s three floors we saw how puppetry has changed over the years in the area.
-With each puppet dressed as a princess, knight, or jester, the child in us clapped its hands with excitement.
+With each puppet dressed as a princess, knight, or jester, the child in us clapped their hands with excitement.
 Devils, warriors, jesters, sinister looking wrongdoers reminded us of nightmares from long ago.
 It was quite fascinating to realize that these expertly crafted, yet inanimate, puppets were able to evoke a wide range of emotions in us.

 The top floor is home to the museum’s performance room.
 Hundreds of puppets lined the walls ready to come alive at a visitor’s demand.
 We tested the dexterity of our hands by attempting to induce movement and action from each puppet on stage, and ended up losing ourselves in the performance.
 Despite it being a room intended for children, it was the highlight of the tour for both of us.
 Who knew puppets could be so much fun for people of all ages?

 Like most town squares in Europe, Pilsen’s serves an important purpose for the community.
 It’s where concerts, markets, and other events take place year around.
 We visited while the Easter Market was in full swing and the square was abuzz with activity.
 Locals stood around sipping on beers, noshing on a Czech pretzel-like bread, and seemingly enjoying the company of their neighbors.